 This makes a marble countertop impractical for most homes with active kitchens.

 Quartz countertops are available in many of the same colors and vein patterns of marble but without the excessive upkeep.
-Quartz counters are made of roughly 90 – 93% quartz mixed with a resin.
+Quartz countertops are made of roughly 90 – 93% quartz mixed with a resin.
 This means that they’re non-porous and won’t absorb liquids that can stain.
 They’re also impervious to acids and won’t etch or dull over time.

 With a white quartz countertop, you can have the look and style you want, with the upkeep and low maintenance durability you need in a busy home.